Should we buy a campervan or a caravan for our escape?

 The plan was still to buy a campervan, but…

 “We were quite surprised by the high prices, but also by the uniformity and blandness.
 There were different vans and fitters but nothing stood out.
 I personally couldn’t see why anyone would pay so much for a van with a kitchen, table and bed.
-After all, when camping, I don’t want to sit, cook or eat inside.
+After all, when camping, I don’t want to sit, cook or eat inside,” says Diane.

-“All I really need is transport, somewhere to put a bed that doesn’t involve tent pegs, canvas and poles, and a cooker and table for outdoors,” says Diane.
+“All I really need is transport, somewhere to put a bed that doesn’t involve tent pegs, canvas and poles, and a cooker and table for outdoors,” she adds.
 “So, I came up with the plan to buy a second-hand transit van or similar and pop my futon in the back.
 Maybe a slight conversion to add a few cupboards for storage, plus an awning.”

 Diane and John began to think about practicalities, such as the extra costs of running a third vehicle while they still needed two cars for work.

 “I’m imagining I’ll get the best of both tent and campervan experiences, as a caravan is nearly as mobile as both, more roomy than a campervan, nearly as quick to pack and set up as a van and cheaper to buy and run.”